 Getting to Mantanani Island

-In order to reach the beautiful and one-of-a-kind Mantanani Island, one needs to go on a two hour drive to Kampung Kuala Abai jetty in Kota Belud.
+In order to reach the beautiful and one-of-a-kind Mantanani Island, one needs to go on a two-hour drive to Kampung Kuala Abai jetty in Kota Belud.
 You can either rent your own car or arrange with island resort at Mantanani.

 From there, another hour is needed to get from Kota Belud to the island itself.
 Visitors use a speedboat to get there.

 It is important to note that on the speedboat ride there, the journey can get rough.
 That said, if you have a tendency to get seasick, it is advisable to take motion sickness pills before the journey.

 Once you get there however, you will see that the journey has been 100 percent worth it.
 The island is simply breathtaking and many who have seen it have never been the same.